harmonicfunc/SecureFace/CONTRIBUTING.md

 ## Code of Conduct

-Please note that this project follows an [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.

 ## How to Contribute

+### Registering on CONTRIHUB

+Before you begin contributing to this project, please make sure to register yourself on [CONTRIHUB](https://sac.mnnit.ac.in/contrihub/).
+This platform is used to assign and track issues related to this project.

+**Note that you must get an issue assigned to you on [CONTRIHUB](https://sac.mnnit.ac.in/contrihub/) before you begin working on it.**

 ### Reporting Issues